Duhyadi/Olotillo-genetic-diversity/figure_1_2_maps/Readme.md

 # Map & Environmental Conditions

-**Autor:** Duhyadi
+**Author:** Duhyadi
-**Proyecto:** paper1_final_tipodryad
+**Project:** paper1_final_tipodryad
-**Lenguaje:** R (versión ≥ 4.2)
+**Language:** R (versión ≥ 4.2)
-**Última actualización:** Octubre 2025
+**Latest update:** Octubre 2025

 ---

-## 🧭 Descripción general
+## 🧭 Overview

-Este repositorio contiene el código, datos y scripts necesarios para reproducir los análisis espaciales y ambientales utilizados en el proyecto **_Map & Environmental Conditions_**.
+This repository contains the code, data, and scripts necessary to reproduce the spatial and environmental analyses used in the project **_Map & Environmental Conditions_**.

-Los análisis se centran en el procesamiento, visualización y análisis de datos espaciales y climáticos utilizando R, con un enfoque reproducible basado en rutas relativas y control de versiones.
+The analyses focus on the processing, visualization, and analysis of spatial and climatic data using R, with a reproducible approach based on relative paths and version control.

 ---

-## 📂 Estructura del proyecto
+## 📂 Project structure

 map_&environmental_conditions/
 ├── map&_environmental_conditions.Rproj # Archivo de proyecto R